Family Law Attorneys Representing the Rights Of Unmarried Couples

 Contact Shimalla, Wechsler, Lepp & D’Onofrio, LLP

-If you are contemplating cohabitation without getting married, or if your nonmarital relationship has ended or is in the process of ending, our family law attorneys in Somerset County will evaluate the facts of your situation of your situation and help you determine your rights and obligations.
+If you are contemplating cohabitation without getting married, or if your nonmarital relationship has ended or is in the process of ending, our family law attorneys in Somerset County will evaluate the facts of your situation and help you determine your rights and obligations.
 Call 908-753-3833 or complete our online contact form to schedule an appointment.